MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 ```
 ---

-## How to register output as named asset
+## Register output as a named asset

 You can register output of a component or pipeline as named asset by assigning `name` and `version` to the output.
-The registered asset can be list in your workspace through studio UI/CLI/SDK and also be referenced in your future jobs.
+The registered asset can be listed in your workspace through the studio UI, CLI, or SDK and can be referenced in future workspace jobs.

-### Register pipeline output
+### Register pipeline-level output

 # [Azure CLI](#tab/cli)